New Handouts in Member's Only Documents!

 We had a wonderful conference with Baerbel Johnson!
 Thank you to all of the volunteers and the attendees that made it a success.
 So many wonderful internet links to keep us busy at all hours of the day.
 If you were unable to attend our conference, Baerbel has allowed us to place her handouts on our website for our members.
 GGS Members, sign into the Member Login section of this site and choose Member Documents.
 In the handouts you will find PDF copies of Baerbel's lengthy handouts.

 German-American Genealogical Partnership

-We are pleased to announce a German-American Genealogical Partnership.
+We are pleased to announce the German-American Genealogical Partnership.

 Our goal is to have Germanic Genealogy societies unite in ways that strengthen each individual society and to bring additional benefits to all of our members.
-There are already about 10 organizations that have agreed to become partners.
+There are currently 16 organizations that have agreed to become partners.

-The second partnership planning meeting will be held Thursday July 9, 2015.
+The next partnership planning meeting will be held Thursday May 19, 2016.

 It will be conducted as a web conference call.

 menu item for additional details.
 We will continue to add information as it becomes available.

 2017 International Germanic Genealogy Conference will be held in Minneapolis, Minnesota on July 28 and July 29, 2017.